 Cafés #1

-There are these people talking, are they happy?
+There are people talking, are they happy?
 Preoccupied?
 Here, or elsewhere?
-There will always be someone to read a newspaper, or a book, or scribble in a notebook, don’t think that technology has ruined everything, no, cafés are a refuge for those souls of flesh and paper for whom the object is as important as its content.
+There will always be someone reading a newspaper, or a book, or scribbling in a notebook.
+Don’t think that technology has ruined everything: no, cafés remain a refuge for those souls of flesh and paper, for whom the object is as important as its content.

-Haven’t you ever felt, walking down the street, that sudden call, that urge to dive now into this world from the other side of the window?
+Haven’t you ever felt, walking down the street, that sudden call, that urge to step into that world on the other side of the window?

-To look out of the window of a café is to look at a promise, to consider the moment, and perhaps to dare to suspend the course of something to grant yourself the greater pleasure of pushing open the door…
+To look through the window of a café is to glimpse a promise, to linger over the moment, and perhaps to dare to suspend the course of things, granting yourself the simple pleasure of pushing open the door…

 Reflet dans la vitre du café The Sisters Lindqvist à Karlskrona, Suède